 - ¼ teaspoon kosher salt

-- 1 cup granulated sugar
+- 1 cup (200 grams) granulated sugar

-- 2 large eggs room temperature
+- 2 large eggs at room temperature

 - 2 tablespoons tequila

-- ¼ teaspoon vanilla extract
+- ½ teaspoon pure vanilla extract

-- ½ cup buttermilk
+- ½ cup buttermilk or milk

 To Brush the Cupcakes: